 Alternatively, you can also scroll down to read the audio transcription.

-Balancing hormones – understanding the relationship between stress, fitness and food for optimal weight(-loss) and energy.
-A conversation with Johanne Bade of Fit & Fabulous Moms [AUDIO]
+Balancing hormones – a conversation with Johanne Bade of Fit & Fabulous Moms [AUDIO]

 Quick tip: are you listening on a smartphone?
 The audio plays with your screen locked so put your earbuds in and listen on the go!